jotux/MSP430-IAR-Unit-Testing-Utilities/README.md

 ## Currently supported devices

-Currently this project runs against the MSP430FR5739 but the concept can be used to test code for any MSP430 device (or even possibly any device with an IAR compiler and simulator).
+Currently this project runs against the MSP430FR5739 but the concept can be used to test code for any MSP430 device (or possibly any device with an IAR compiler and simulator).

 ## Setting up your test project